Axway/amplify-fusion-labs/deployment/README.md

 ## Lab 2

-In this lab, we'll deploy our project to LIVE.
+In this lab we'll deploy our project to LIVE.

 > Note that it is best practice to deploy to CHECK first to perform QA but in this lab, we'll skip this intermediate step and go right to LIVE (production) since the steps are basically the same.